HSBNE-Archive/Policy/Rules/Rules.md

 39. #### Special general meeting

-    1. The secretary must call a special general meeting by giving each member of the association notice of the meeting within 14 days after—
+    1. The secretary must call a special general meeting by giving each member of the association notice of the meeting within 14 days after -

         1.  being directed to call the meeting by the management committee; or
-        2.  being given a written request signed by—
+        2.  being given a written request signed by -

             1.  at least 33% of the number of members of the management committee when the request is signed; or